-This conference invites practitioners, artists, scholars and patients to think about space in the broadest terms.
-This may take the form of considering the physical spaces in which healthcare is delivered or the contexts of public and private discourses about health and illness.
-It may take the form of considering how work in the Medical Humanities opens up critical understandings of space; its metaphors, configuration and geographies.
+This year’s theme is ‘Making Space’ and we have a great line-up of practitioners, artists, scholars and patients who are presenting their work on this topic – from the physical spaces in which healthcare is delivered and the contexts of public and private discourses about health and illness to considering how work in the Medical Humanities opens up critical understandings of space; its metaphors, configuration and geographies.

 - Professor Rose Anne Kenny, Professor of Medical Gerontology, Trinity College Dublin.